SalesforceAIResearch/xLAM/README.md

 # xLAM
-This repo is for research only.
+This repo is for research only purposes.